jerus-org/ci-container/PRLOG.md

 ### Fixed

-- It not required for test container run
+- It is not required for test container run
 - update pcu cargo package version to 0.1.5(pr [#59](https://github.com/jerus-org/ci-container/pull/59))

 ### Security